-Applications for admission to the Valencia Campus are available at the Admission/Registration Office or may be obtained by writing: Admission/Registration Office, UNM-Valencia Campus, 280 La Entrada, Los Lunas, NM 87031 or by calling 925-8580.
+Applications for admission to the Valencia Campus are available on-line at www.unm.edu/apply or at the Admission/Registration Office or by calling 925-8580.

 Applications are required for students who:

-1. Have not previously attended UNM-Valencia Campus;

-2. Have attended the UNM extension only;

-3. Have not attended UNM-Valencia Campus for an academic year or more and are seeking readmission;

-4. Are changing from non-degree/unclassified status to an Associate degree status;

-5. Are changing from a certificate to an Associate degree program;6.
-Are changing from a Bachelor's degree program to an Associate degree program.
+- 1. Have not previously attended UNM-Valencia Campus; - 2.
+Have attended the UNM extension only; - 3.
+Have not attended UNM-Valencia Campus for an academic year or more and are seeking readmission; - 4.
+Are changing from non-degree/unclassified status to an Associate degree status; - 5.
+Are changing from a certificate to an Associate degree program; - 6.
+Are changing from a bachelor's degree program to an associate degree program.